+- Lesson observations

+- Data analysis

+- Pupil Progress Meeting between the Headteacher, Assistant Head, Class Teacher and SENDCo

+- Scrutiny of children's work

+- Monitoring of children's voice

+- Peer assessment

+- Monitoring of parent's/carer's voice

-- 7.1 Early identification of any needs is vital, The class teacher informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation. - 7.2 The class teacher and the SENDCo assess and monitor the child's progress in line with existing school practices in an ongoing process. - 7.3 The SENDCo may work with teachers to plan an appropriate programme of support. - 7.4 The assessment of children reflects as far as possible their ability to participate in the whole curriculum of the school.
+- 7.1 Early identification of any needs is vital, The class teacher informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation.
+The SENDCo may work with teachers to plan an appropriate programme of support.

+- 7.2 The assessment of children reflects as far as possible their ability to participate in the whole curriculum of the school.
 The class teacher and the SENDCo can break down the assessment into smaller steps in order to provide detailed and accurate indicators.
-The results of such assessments can then be used to plan activities which will aid progress. - 7.5 The LA seeks a range of advice before implementing a formal EHCP.
-The views of the child and parent/carer is considered to be paramount in this.
+The results of such assessments can then be used to plan activities which will aid progress.